Table Of Contents

 One of the most important aspects of keyword usage is including it in the main content.
 Ultimately, it is your content that the search engine will assess to determine its relevance to the user’s search queries.

-A few things that you need to consider when you use keywords in your articles are as follows:
+A few things that you need to consider to use keywords effectively in content writing are as follows:

 Make sure that you go for the right keyword density for your article.
 Keyword density is the number of times you should include a keyword in the article.
 The general keyword density criterion is 1%-4%.
 However, it varies from one piece to the other.
 All you have to do is ensure that you are not overusing the keyword.
 You can use the tools available to know the optimal keyword density.